The continuous pursuit of curiosity, the never ending passion of creation.

 It started out of boredom.
 I was the kid drawing in notebooks during class, making things purely because sitting still felt like a waste.
 Design was not a goal at the time.
 It was just the thing I kept coming back to.

-That hobby became an passion.
-I taught myself using whatever I could find, pen and paper first, then a cracked copy of Photoshop, spending hours on work that no one asked for; for practising to become a better designer.
-At fifteen I started sharing it online.
-It was rough and unpolished, but designers I genuinely respected would occasionally respond, and those small moments of acknowledgment shaped something in me that no classroom could have.
+That hobby became a passion.
+I taught myself using whatever I could find, pen and paper first, then a cracked copy of Photoshop, spending hours practising until the work started to reflect what I could actually see in my head.
+At fifteen I began sharing it online, rough and unpolished, but designers I genuinely respected would occasionally respond.
+Those small moments of acknowledgment shaped something in me that no classroom could have.

-That hobby became an passion.
-I taught myself using whatever I could find, pen and paper first, then a cracked copy of Photoshop, spending hours on work that no one asked for; for practising to become a better designer.
-At fifteen I started sharing it online.
-It was rough and unpolished, but designers I genuinely respected would occasionally respond, and those small moments of acknowledgment shaped something in me that no classroom could have.
+That hobby became a passion.
+I taught myself using whatever I could find, pen and paper first, then a cracked copy of Photoshop, spending hours practising until the work started to reflect what I could actually see in my head.
+At fifteen I began sharing it online, rough and unpolished, but designers I genuinely respected would occasionally respond.
+Those small moments of acknowledgment shaped something in me that no classroom could have.

 Design was different.
 I never stopped.
 The more I practised, the more I started paying attention to the world around me differently.
 I became drawn to the greats, not just in design but across art, film, architecture, and culture.
 The way a director makes a scene, the typography on a poster, the detail in a piece of art that says more by leaving things out.
 Those references shaped how I see and how I work.
 Over time the practice and the philosophy shaped me into something that felt genuinely mine.
 Not a designer who executes briefs, but a creative who draws from everywhere and brings it all back to the work.